Educational technology: Synchronous and asynchronous

 E-learning may either be synchronous or asynchronous.
 Synchronous learning occurs in real-time, with all participants interacting at the same time.
 In contrast, asynchronous learning is self-paced and allows participants to engage in the exchange of ideas or information without the dependency on other participants' involvement at the same time.

 Synchronous learning refers to exchanging ideas and information with one or more participants during the same period.
 Examples are face-to-face discussion, online real-time live teacher instruction and feedback, Skype conversations, and chat rooms or virtual classrooms where everyone is online and working collaboratively at the same time.
 Since students are working collaboratively, synchronized learning helps students become more open-minded because they have to actively listen and learn from their peers.
 Synchronized learning fosters online awareness and improves many students' writing skills.

 Asynchronous learning may use technologies such as learning management systems, email, blogs, wikis, and discussion boards, as well as web-supported textbooks, hypertext documents, audio video courses, and social networking using web 2.0.
 At the professional educational level, training may include virtual operating rooms.
 Asynchronous learning is beneficial for students who have health problems or who have childcare responsibilities.
 They have the opportunity to complete their work in a low-stress environment and within a more flexible time frame.
 In asynchronous online courses, students are allowed the freedom to complete work at their own pace.
 Being non-traditional students, they can manage their daily life and school and still have the social aspect.
 Asynchronous collaborations allow the student to reach out for help when needed and provide helpful guidance, depending on how long it takes them to complete the assignment.
 Many tools used for these courses are but are not limited to: videos, class discussions, and group projects.
-Through online courses, students can earn their diplomas faster, or repeat failed courses without being in a class with younger students.
-Students have access to various enrichment courses in online learning, still participate in college courses, internships, sports, or work, and still graduate with their classes.